 Why Hire Us to Form Your Texas Nonprofit?

 Lone Star Registered Agent LLC is a Texas company run by Texans, and we know the ins and outs of the Texas nonprofit sector in ways outsiders don’t.
 We aren’t some virtual office run by a bunch of faceless people at computer screens scattered around the country.
-We have a physical office in Austin, and, unlike most of our competitors, our registered agent service isn’t something we just do on the side.
+We own our own building here in Austin, and, unlike most of our competitors, our registered agent service isn’t something we just do on the side.
 It’s truly our bread and butter, and we’ve worked hard to become the expert Texas registered agent service.
-When you place an order with Lone Star LLC, we’ll get your documents filed with the state within one business day, and we’ll stock your online account with adaptable templates, forms, and compliance reminders to help your nonprofit start successful and stay successful.
+When you place an order with Lone Star LLC, we’ll quickly get your documents filed with the state, and we’ll stock your online account with adaptable templates, forms, and compliance reminders to help your nonprofit start successful and stay successful.

 Hire Lone Star Registered Agent, and we’ll provide:

 - Preparation and filing of certificates of formation

 - Access to adaptable nonprofit templates including bylaws